-1428 Foundations of Computer Science.
-(3-2) This is an introductory course for majors and minors in computer science.
+1428(COSC 1415) Foundations of Computer Science.
+(3-2) This is anAn introductory course for majors and minors in computer science and others desiring a technical introduction to Computer Science.
 The structure of the digital computer, data representation, the software process, good coding style, and algorithm development are stressed.
 The control structures of C++ are emphasized.
 Prerequisite or corequisite: MATH 1315.